 Figure 1 provides an overview of the 2002-reform which reorganized the parental leave system.
 In short, the duration of well-paid leave was extended by 22 weeks.
 Childcare leave, which was poorly compensated, was abandoned and shared parental leave was increased by 22 weeks.
-At the same time, the reform reduced the number of weeks allocated to the father by two weeks.
-This change implied better economic compensation from week 26 to 46 where new parents would receive compensation corresponding to full unemployment insurance.
+At the same time, the reform reduced the number of weeks allocated to the father by two weeks, walking back 2-week 'daddy quota' that was introduced in 1998.
+Policymakers argued that parents - not the government - should decide the distribution of leave (Deding & Holt, 2012).

+This change implied better economic compensation from weeks 26 to 46 where new parents would receive compensation corresponding to full unemployment insurance.
 Parents could receive compensation of 90 % of former earnings up to a flat rate with an average compensation rate of 66 % (Datta Gupta et al., 2008).
 In addition to the public transfer, some employers pay additional compensation which is often determined through collective bargaining.
-While there are large sectorial differences in both level and duration, the vast majority of new parents would face a period after week 24 with compensation substantially lower than their labor market earnings.
+While there are large sectorial differences in both level and duration, the vast majority of new parents would face a period with compensation substantially lower than their labor market earnings.
+For example, women working in the public sector, which has a long history of generous leave schemes than the private sector, received a full salary for 14 weeks after giving birth and then up to 10 weeks which could also be transferred to the father if he also worked in the public sector.
+This provides publicly employed women with up to 24 weeks of fully paid leave.
+Men who worked in the public sector were offered up to 10 weeks of leave with full wages.
+The financial sector has also historically offered more generous compensation with women likely receiving their full wage during pregnancy leave and for the 14 weeks of earmarked maternity leave (marked in red in Figure 1) and any parent would receive a full salary for 3 months of the shared leave.

 Substantially flexibility was provided in terms of how and when to use the shared leave, incl. simultaneous leave of both parents, part-time leave, and postponement of leave until the child turned 8.
 Ensuring leave beyond 48 weeks, each parent can extend their leave for up to 14 additional weeks with employment protection but without benefits.
 Prior to the reform, parents were entitled to a total period of 28 weeks with compensation after childbirth of which 4 were allocated to the father, 14 to the mother, and 10 could be shared.
 This period was followed by a period of 52 weeks at a reduced rate corresponding to 60 % of the previous benefit.
 With the reduction in leave specifically allocated to fathers, I argue that the policy was conceived as primarily relevant for mothers.
 The empirical investigation supports this.